ShogherS/Interpreter_Simulator/README.md

 Step-by-Step Parsing: It parses the loaded code step by step, simulating an interpreter's execution, and checks for errors and issues during the process.

-Variable Declaration: The program detects and handles variable declarations for various data types, including bool, int, char, string, ans arrays of char and int.
+Variable Declaration: The program detects and handles variable declarations for various data types, including bool, int, char, double, float, string, ans arrays of char, int, double and float.

 Operations: It supports various operations like =, +=, and -= for different data types.